QDROs in California

 A QDRO is most efficient when couples file the paperwork as part of their divorce.
 The funds here could help you understand spousal support payments, child support payments, and more.

-But in general, it's best to talk about all of your financial issues during your divorce.
+But in general, it's best to talk about your financial issues during your divorce.
 Timeliness and cooperation could help you get the compensation you deserve.
 And thinking through things early will save you headaches down the road.

 How much will it cost?